dwadden/dygiepp/README.md

 The steps are similar to SciERC.

 - **Download the data**.
 From the top-level folder for this repo, enter `bash ./scripts/data/get_genia.sh`.
-  - **NOTE**: A few of the documents get thrown out because they have sentences containing empty strings, which breaks things (see [data.md](doc/data.md)).
-I'd welcome a PR that fixes these!
 - **Train the model**.
 Enter `bash scripts/train genia`.
 - As with SciERC, we also offer a "lightweight" version with a context width of 1 and no coreference propagation.